briandorey/DiyPickandPlaceSoftware-V3-2026/README.md

 KMotion5.4.5 is required for communication with the controller this can be downloaded and installed from https://www.store.dynomotion.com/pages/download

+Some of the conversion from the legacy version was assisted by Claude Code AI to find replacements and upgraded libaries to use in the new frameworks.

 ## Stream Deck / global hotkeys

 The app registers global hotkeys (Windows `RegisterHotKey`, handled in